aximut/android_device_samsung_a53x-TWRP/README.md

-# Samsung Galaxy A53 5G - TWRP
+# TWRP Device Tree for Samsung Galaxy A53 5G

 The device tree for TWRP of the Samsung Galaxy A53 (a53x).
 The build is setup as a Github workflow - fast and efficient.